wigqueel/wigqueel/README.md

 ### Hi there, I'm Valentine 👋

-## I'm a Developer, and Student!
+## I'm a Developer and Student!

 - 🔭 I'm currently working on a Next.js, React.js, TS, Apollo, Chakra UI stack
-- 🌱 I’m currently learning Python as hobbie
+- 🌱 I’m currently learning Python as a hobby
 - 💬 Ask me about Front-end
-- 🤖 Interested in ML, recently won a hackathon with team (2nd place)
+- 🤖 Interested in ML, recently won a hackathon with a team (2nd place)
-- 🎵 Expirienced beatmaker and producer, love ping-pong 🏓
+- 🎵 Experienced beatmaker and producer, love ping-pong 🏓

 ### Connect with me: